denten-books/plain-text/0-chapter.md

 and Latour a laboratory functions as a factory of sorts, ingesting matter and artifact to produce fact and inscription, beyond simplistic notions of knowledge-making and discovery [@latour_laboratory_1986].
 A cite of production.

-Why am I reading Ltour.
-Because latour gives us a way to see much lit.

 Although much cited in the study of culture, science, and technology, *Laboratory Life* has had less of an impact on the study of literature, even